seabiscuit-iv/CUDA-Path-Tracer/README.md

 #### Traversal

 During ray traversal, the BVH is explored top-down in a [depth-first search](https://en.wikipedia.org/wiki/Depth-first_search) manner.
 The goal is to track and find the primitive that is closest to the ray's origin.
 Ray-AABB intersections are tested first, and only the branches that intersect are recursively visited.
 Leaf nodes then perform ray-triangle intersection tests.
-A number of low-hanging fruits can be picked here to promote early branch pruning, detailed in #traversal-optimizations.
+A number of low-hanging fruits can be picked here to promote early branch pruning, detailed in [traversal optimizations](#traversal-optimizations).

 ### Surface Area Heuristic